EPA head tours embattled communities, says help on the way

 The oil company offered him a buyout, but Coleman rejected it.
-“I’m waiting for a fair shake,” he said in an interview on the front steps of the home he has lived in for more than 50 years.
+“I’m waiting for a fair shake,” he said.
 In the meantime, he copes with high blood pressure, thyroid problems and other health issues that he attributes to decades of pollution from his industrial neighbors, a Marathon Petroleum refinery and a Cargill grain depot.

 St. John the Baptist Parish, where Coleman lives, is part of an 85-mile stretch from New Orleans to Baton Rouge officially known as the Mississippi River Chemical Corridor, but more commonly called Cancer Alley.
 The region contains several hotspots where cancer risks are far above levels deemed acceptable by the Environmental Protection Agency.

-EPA Administrator Michael Regan visited Coleman and other area residents on a five-day “Journey to Justice” tour that highlighted low-income, mostly minority communities adversely affected by decades of industrial pollution.
+EPA Administrator Michael Regan visited Coleman and other residents during a five-day trip from Mississippi to Texas in mid-November that highlighted low-income, mostly minority communities adversely affected by industrial pollution.

 A Toxics Release Inventory prepared by EPA shows that minority groups make up 56% of those living near toxic sites such as refineries, landfills and chemical plants.
 Negative effects include chronic health problems such as asthma, diabetes and hypertension.